preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 .. image:: page-type-settings-override-v7.png

 The settings are used exactly the same way here as the settings for the tenant.
-See this page for more information: :doc:`Sharepoint Sync </admin-settings/tenant-settings/webcontent-managament/sharepoint-sync/index>`
+See this page for more information: :doc:`SharePoint Sync </admin-settings/tenant-settings/webcontent-managament/sharepoint-sync/index>`

-When you have set up the sync here, you must execute a reindex/full sync to Sharepoint, as the message stated.
+When you have set up the sync here, you must execute a reindex/full sync to SharePoint, as the message stated.
 You do that in the Publishing App settings:

 .. image:: tenant-properties-settings-sync-v7-frame.png